softwaresaved/byte-sized-rse/index.md

 - Code Review
 - Unit Testing Code

+Each episode is standalone - you can jump staight into the episode you are interested in and do not have to read preceeding episodes.

 ### Target Audience

 Research Software Engineers (RSEs), reseachers and postgraduates involved in computational research who already posses foundational computational skills and who are now: